Lotus Esprit Series 4 V8 (1996).

 it means it corresponded as accurately as possible to the dramaturgy of the plot.
 Lotus Esprit of different generations was filmed in films with Agent 007 — «The Spy Who Loved Me» (1977) and «For Your Eyes Only» (1981), as well as in famous films — «Pretty Woman» (1990) and «Basic Instinct» (1992).
 This supercar was ideally suited to the image of a super agent or a young millionaire.

-In 1996, the model received what it had long been waiting for: a V8 engine, and in the Esprit V8 version (based on the S4 body) it turned from a sharp, but niche sports car into a
+In 1996, the model received what it had long been waiting for: a V8 engine, and in the Esprit V8 version (based on the S4 body) it turned from a sharp, but niche sports car into a full-fledged competitor to Ferrari and Porsche — at least in terms of the feeling of speed and character.

 What is interesting about 1996?

 layout, racing habits and the reputation of a car «for those who understand."
 After all, the car was originally created by Colin Chapman with an eye on the technology of the Lotus Formula 1 racing team.
-But
+But four-cylinder turbo engines, even very perky ones, psychologically lagged behind the multi-liter V8s of competitors.
+And so Lotus makes its move: it releases the Esprit with a new engine, while maintaining its corporate philosophy — a minimum of unnecessary things, a maximum of drive.

 Design and layout: a wedge that ages beautifully.